eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 - **Randomness**: The selection process incorporates cryptographic randomness to prevent predictability and manipulation.
 This is achieved through the [RANDAO](https://inevitableeth.com/home/ethereum/network/consensus/randao) and [VDF (Verifiable Delay Function)](https://inevitableeth.com/home/ethereum/upgrades/consensus-updates/vdf) mechanisms.
 - **Committees**: Validators are grouped into committees for block proposal and attestation.
 Each committee is responsible for validating and attesting to blocks, ensuring a decentralized and secure validation process.
 - **Staking Requirements**: To become a validator, an individual must deposit a minimum of 32 ETH into the official deposit contract.
 This ETH acts as collateral to incentivize honest behavior.
 The validator's ETH is at risk if they fail to perform their duties or engage in malicious activities.

-## Beacon Chain

-The Beacon Chain is the backbone of Ethereum’s consensus.
-It coordinates validators, manages the PoS protocol, and ensures consensus across the network.
-This section with cover the anatomy of Beacon chain.

 ### Slots and Epochs